-Today, about 60% of all apps in the app store are cross-platform.
-This means apps that run on iOS and Android from a shared codebase, using cross-platform solutions like React Native, Ionic, and Cordova.
+Today, about 40% of all apps in the app store are cross-platform.
+This means apps that run on iOS and Android from a shared codebase, using cross-platform solutions like React Native, Flutter, Ionic, and Cordova.
 And increasingly, Capacitor.

 First, instead of writing separate code for each platform, cross-platform solutions allow you to share code across platforms.
 You write your code once and it works seamlessly across iOS and Android.
 That benefit alone can lead to time savings of 50% or more.